Fanny Price: Home theatricals

-While Sir Thomas is still in Antigua, the elder son, Tom, recently returned from one of his diversions, and influenced by his new friend, the recently arrived Mr. Yates, decides that the young people should entertain themselves with amateur theatricals.
+While Sir Thomas is still in Antigua, the elder son, Tom, recently returned to England, and influenced by his new friend, Mr. Yates, decides that the young people should entertain themselves with amateur theatricals.
 All apart from Fanny and Edmund are enthusiastic and after several days of discussion and argument the play Lovers' Vows is chosen.
 On reading the script, Fanny is astonished that the play should be thought suitable for private theatre and considers the two leading female roles as "totally improper for home representation — the situation of one, and the language of the other so unfit to be expressed by any woman of modesty".
 She believes from her observations of the household that the acting will have a negative impact on the emotions and subsequent behaviour of the actors.
 However, she lacks the strength and courage to persuade the others.

 When Tom and Mr Yates suggest bringing in an outsider to act, Edmund is even more distressed.
 He is concerned about Sir Thomas' sense of propriety which abhors any invasion of privacy.
 He also dislikes the thought of a stranger performing an intimate scene with Mary Crawford and so reluctantly accepts the part himself.
 Fanny is disturbed by Edmund's change of mind, though others gloat.
 But despite being pressed, Fanny continues in her refusal to act.
 However, she agrees to be a prompter and becomes very involved.
 During rehearsals, Fanny observes the ongoing flirtation between Henry and the about-to-be-married Maria, "Maria acted well, too well."
 She also sees the sexual tension and attraction between Edmund and Mary as they play the part of the two lovers.
 Fanny's jealousy prompts much of the novel’s dynamic.